Nonreciprocal buckling makes active filaments polyfunctional

-Our theory Eq.~\eqref{eq:TrussDynamics} predicts that close to the CEP, the SNIC bifurcation is in fact composed of several more intricate bifurcations, including a region of dynamical multistability, in which snapping and fixed buckled states exist simultaneously.
-In SM~\S\ref{sec:TrussTheory} we characterize this region of global bifurcations precisely.
-For the truss such multistability exists in a narrow region of parameter space; the purple and brown dots in Fig.~\ref{fig:Truss}(c) denote the cusp bifurcation where region (II) disappears and the point where the global multistable region collapses into a SNIC respectively.
-This region of multistability is sufficiently small that it is not visible on this plot.
-Overall the linearized dynamics of Eq.~\eqref{eq:CEP} provides an excellent description of our experimental observation of snapping frequency, $\omega$, as a function of non-reciprocity, $k^\mathrm{o}$, Fig.~\ref{fig:Truss}(c).
+Our theory~\eqref{eq:TrussDynamics} predicts that close to the CEP, the SNIC bifurcation is in fact composed of several more intricate bifurcations, including a region of dynamical multistability, in which snapping and fixed buckled states exist simultaneously.
+In SI~\S 3 we characterize this region of global bifurcations precisely.
+For the truss, such multistability exists in a narrow region of parameter space; the purple and brown dots in Fig.~\ref{fig:Truss}(f) denote the cusp bifurcation where region (II) disappears and the point where the global multistable region collapses into a SNIC respectively.

+The CEP-mediated bifurcation scenario we show in Fig.~\ref{fig:Truss} is ubiquitous across non-Hermitian critical systems.
+Analogous bifurcations have recently been proposed to give run-and-chase dynamics in non-reciprocal spin~\cite{ hanaiCriticalFluctuationsManybody2020,zellaUniversal2024, hanaiNonreciprocalFrustrationTime2024, avniDynamicalPhaseTransitions2025} and reaction-diffusion~\cite{fruchartNonreciprocalPhaseTransitions2021,braunsNonreciprocalPatternFormation2024, suchanekEntropyProductionNonreciprocal2023} systems.
+Here the CEP exists within the modal structure of our beam: each species is a separate bending mode, and non-reciprocal couplings mix these usually orthogonal motions.
+This bifurcation scenario also applies to active beams more generally: in SI~\S 5 we show a CEP in the popular case of a buckled filament driven by tangential forces~\cite{sekimotoSymmetryBreakingInstabilities1995,decanioSpontaneousOscillationsElastic2017, filyBucklingInstabilitiesSpatiotemporal2020,clarkeBifurcationsNonlinearDynamics2024,zhengSelfOscillationSynchronizationTransitions2023,active_poly_review2}.
+The key ingredients are the criticality of buckling and the non-Hermitian mechanics induced by energy injection.
+Yet unlike tangential forces, which require a substrate, our non-reciprocal beams are free-standing, a feature we now exploit for robotic functions.